Canon 1D Mark IV vs 500D

 Feature comparison: Canon 1D Mark IV vs 500D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the 500D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark IV offers a wider field of view (100%) than the one in the 500D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark IV has a higher magnification (0.58x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark IV and Canon 500D in connection with corresponding information for a sample of similar cameras.

 |Canon 1D Mark IV»||optical||Y||3.0||920||fixed||n||8000||10.0||n||n||Canon 1D Mark IV|